spark0923/CPSC254Project/README.md

 (Member 2) <br/>

 Randall Frye- I believe I was the one who came up with the idea of a trivia game though I might be wrong there.
 I planned on how the game is going to be like, such as the point system and how much is won and lost.
-I also came up with almost all of the questions. <br/>
+I also came up with almost all of the questions.
+I had an original code that was the blueprint for the code of quiz game.
+Much of the code was changed to make it more convenient and less clutter by (someone else).
+I also worked on parts of the README file such as the how to play section and my part of the Members section. <br/>